walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Loops

-Concord flow can iterate through a collection of items in a loop using the `call` step and the `withItems` collection of values.
+Concord flows can iterate through a collection of items in a loop using the `call` step and the `withItems` collection of values.

 ```yaml